KireinaHoro/mff-exercise-notes-hs2025/attempts/ex-sheet4.typ

   2. For each $k=0,...,T-1$, the one-period market $(S_k, S_(k+1))$ on the probability space $(Omega, cal(F)_(k+1), P)$ with the filtration $(cal(F)_k, cal(F)_(k+1))$ satisfies NA.
 ]

+#feedback[
+  Needs more explanation!
+Refer to standard solution ]

 #attempt[
   $S$ satisfies NA $<=> exists "probability measure" Q approx P$ such that $S$ is a $Q$-martingale $<=> exists Q "s.t."
 E_Q [S_(k+1) | cal(F)_k] = S_(k+1) quad forall k=0,...,T-1.$  This coincides with the martingale property
   for the one-period process $tilde(S)^k = (S_k, S_(k+1))$ to be a $((cal(F)_k, cal(F)_(k+1)), Q)$-martingale, which is equivalent to (ii).  $qed$